deepin-community/vulkan-validationlayers/tests/README.md

 export VK_DRIVER_FILES=<path to MoltenVK repository>/Package/Latest/MoltenVK/macOS/MoltenVK_icd.json
 ```

-## Running Tests on MockICD and Profiles layer
+## Running Tests on Test Driver and Profiles layer

 To allow a much higher coverage of testing the Validation Layers a test writer can use the Profile layer.
 [More details here](https://vulkan.lunarg.com/doc/view/1.3.204.1/windows/profiles_layer.html), but the main idea is the layer intercepts the Physical Device queries allowing testing of much more device properties.
-The Mock ICD is a "null driver" that is used to handle the Vulkan calls as the Validation Layers mostly only care about input "input" of the driver.
-If your tests relies on the "output" of the driver (such that a driver/implementation is correctly doing what it should do with valid input), then it might be worth looking into the [Vulkan CTS instead](https://github.com/KhronosGroup/Vulkan-Guide/blob/master/chapters/vulkan_cts.md).
+The `VVL Test ICD` is a "null driver" that is used to handle the Vulkan calls as the Validation Layers mostly only care about input "input" of the driver.
+If your tests relies on the "output" of the driver (such that a driver/implementation is correctly doing what it should do with valid input), then it might be worth looking into the [Vulkan CTS instead](https://github.com/KhronosGroup/Vulkan-Guide/blob/main/chapters/vulkan_cts.md).

 The Profile Layer can be found in the Vulkan SDK, otherwise, they will need to be cloned from [Vulkan Profiles](https://github.com/KhronosGroup/Vulkan-Profiles).
-The MockICD can be built from source in [Vulkan-Tools](https://github.com/KhronosGroup/Vulkan-Tools/tree/master/icd)
+The Validation Layers test builds a test driver (Also known as a `MockICD` or a null driver).

-**NOTE**: While using the MockICD and Profiles layer the test will not be able to use Device Profiles API (`VK_LAYER_LUNARG_device_profile_api`) at the same time.
+**NOTE**: While using the Test Driver and Profiles layer the test will not be able to use Device Profiles API (`VK_LAYER_LUNARG_device_profile_api`) at the same time.
 - If a feature is needed, it can be adjusted in the profile JSON
 - Allowing both adds complexity due to the order the layers must be in, while adding little over value to test coverage

-Here is an example of setting up and running the Profile layer with MockICD on a Linux environment
+Here is an example of setting up and running the Profile layer with Test Driver on a Linux environment
 ```bash
 export VULKAN_SDK=/path/to/vulkansdk
 export VVL=/path/to/Vulkan-ValidationLayers